Kangaroo Jack: Plot

-In 1982 Brooklyn, a boy named Charlie Carbone is about to become the stepson of crime boss Salvatore Maggio.
-The mobster's apprentice Frankie Lombardo tries to drown Charlie, but a boy named Louis Booker saves him, and they become best friends.
+In 1982 Brooklyn, a boy named Charlie Carbone is about to become the stepson of mobster Salvatore Maggio.
+Charlie nearly drowns while at the beach, but a boy named Louis Booker saves him, and they become best friends.

-Twenty years later, Charlie operates a beauty salon set up by Sal, whose henchmen take 80% of the profits, barely leaving Charlie enough money for maintenance.
+20 years later, Charlie operates a beauty salon set up by Sal, whose henchmen take 80% of the profits, barely leaving Charlie enough money for maintenance.
 After Charlie and Louis botch hiding some stolen TVs, which leads to the discovery of Sal's warehouse by the police, Sal gives them one more chance.
-Under instructions from Frankie, they are to deliver a package to a man named Mr. Smith in Coober Pedy, Australia.
+Under instructions from Sal's apprentice Frankie, they are to deliver a package to a man named Mr. Smith in Coober Pedy, Australia.
 Frankie also warns them against opening the package, and provides them with Mr. Smith's number.
 Unknown to the duo, Sal has cancelled their return trip.
 Louis opens the package on the plane and finds $50,000 cash.

 Arriving in Australia, Charlie and Louis drive to Coober Pedy.
 Along their way, they accidentally run over a red kangaroo.
 Louis thinks it is dead and calls the kangaroo “Jackie Legs”, after their friend from Canarsie.
 Louis even puts his “lucky” jacket and sunglasses on the kangaroo, posing for photographs as a joke.
 The kangaroo suddenly regains consciousness, kicks Charlie, and hops away with the $50,000 in the jacket.
 Charlie and Louis give chase but crash their rental car, and the kangaroo escapes.

 At a pub in Alice Springs, Louis calls Mr. Smith, who thinks he and Charlie stole his package and threatens to kill them by feeding them to the crocodiles.
 Back in New York, Sal gets a call from Smith complaining that Charlie and Louis have not arrived, then sends Frankie and some henchmen to Australia to investigate.
 Meanwhile, Charlie and Louis attempt to reclaim the money from the kangaroo by shooting it with a tranquilizer from a plane.
 The attempt fails when Louis accidentally shoots Blue, the pilot, causing the plane to crash and stranding the duo in the desert.
 They spend hours wandering in the desert, during which the duo encounter a pack of hungry dingoes and a sand storm, and Charlie hallucinates finding a jeep, and they soon meet Jessie, an American woman from the Outback Wildlife Foundation.
-Charlie, thinking she is a mirage, grabs her breasts and she knocks him out.
-Charlie then has a nightmare with a speaking and rapping version of the kangaroo, plus two other kangaroos possessing Sal and Louis's voices, who taunt him by calling him "Chicken Blood" repeatedly.
+Charlie, thinking she is a mirage, sexually harasses her and she knocks him out.
+Charlie then has a dream with a speaking and rapping version of the kangaroo, plus two other kangaroos possessing Sal and Louis's voices, who taunt him by calling him "Chicken Blood" repeatedly.